 We are a small, grassroots organization and we rely on generous donors and sponsors to fund our program and keep Hopecam free for participants.
 Schools and families can help by hosting fundraisers, donating proceeds from sport events, being sponsored for a race by family and friends, and asking friends to donate directly.
 There are lots of creative ways to raise money for nonprofits and we hope you will consider supporting Hopecam.

 How long will it take to set up Hopecam?

 The timeline varies.
-Usually, the child can be set up with their tablet, Skype and internet in less than 2 weeks.
+Usually, the child can be set up with their tablet, the video conferencing application and internet in less than 2 weeks.
 Connecting with the schools can take from 2 weeks to 2 months, depending on the school’s schedule, their response to having Hopecam in their school, the ease with which we can get in touch with them and a few other factors.
 Sometimes they will require permission slips be distributed to other kids in the class before a connection is allowed to occur.